-An investor may amend or cancel their Subscription Undertaking any time before the end of the Offer Period., except KJK Fund Sicav-SIF, E.Miroglio S.A. and East Capital Baltikum Fund to the extent such amendment or cancellation would result in breach of their obligations to subscribe for Offer Shares described in Section 3.1.1.
+An investor may amend or cancel their Subscription Undertaking any time before the value date of the transaction.
 To do so, the investor must contact his/her Custodian through whom the Subscription Undertaking in question was made, and complete all the procedures required by this Custodian for amending or cancelling a Subscription Undertaking.
 All fees payable in connection with an amendment and/or cancellation of a Subscription Undertaking will be entirely the responsibility of the investor.